ANNarchy/ANNarchy/docs/manual/RateNeuron.rst

 The ODE can depend on other parameters of the neuron (e.g. ``r`` depends on ``mp``), but not on unknown names.
 ANNarchy already ensures the existence of the following variables and parameters for a neuron:

-    * variable *t*: current step of the simulation (incremented after each step of the simulation).
+    * variable *t*: time in milliseconds elapsed since the creation of the network.

     * parameter *dt*: the discretization step, default is 1.0ms.